Perkuto/Senior-Front-End-Coding-Challenge/README.md

   - demonstrate the need of tests and the way to implement it (ng test).

-- Special configuration:
+- Special configurations:

   - Environment configuration for dev and production release (same config, proof of concept),
-  - tsconfig.json adjusted to use paths alias, reducing paths for big project and making easier refacting.
+  - tsconfig.json adjusted to use paths alias, reducing paths for big project and making easier refactoring,

 - Docker and docker compose

   - Build production bundles,
   - Add ngnix server with configuration on port 8080,
-  - Port 8080 exposed (Could be reach on local docker with http://localhost:8080).
+  - Port 8080 exposed (Could be reach on local docker with http://localhost:8080),
+  - `yarn run docker` and `yarn run docker-status` to build and check status of docker container (require docker to be installed).

 - Detailed comments in `search.component.ts`.